pmerku/smart_work/README.md

 ### Usage

-The images are now build and you can use them with these commands in your project root directory:
+The images are now built and you can use them with these commands in your project root directory:

 ```
 docker run -it --rm --init -v "$PWD:/pwd" pmerku/clang sh -c "cd /pwd; zsh"